Why I Love Danby Marble

 If you’re choosing a marble countertop of any kind, you must expect etching.
 It’s a reality of owning marble, but in my opinion, it just adds to the charm!

-Sure, I cringed when I’d come home & see a babysitter left a bottle of olive oil or butter knife directly on the countertop, but if you’re selecting marble, choose it for the character.
+Sure, I cringed when I’d come home and see a babysitter left a bottle of olive oil or butter knife directly on the countertop, but if you’re selecting marble, choose it for the character.

 It only looks more beautiful with time and wear – there’s a reason you can occasionally find the original marble counter tops in old homes.
 It’s timeless and quite simply never goes out of style.